Read on the ACIM CE App: https://acimce.app/:W-183

 - Focusing only on repeating the Name

 Draw your attention in from everything else and put all your attention and desire on the Name:

-Practice but this today; repeat God's Name slowly again and still again.
+Practice but this today: Repeat God’s Name slowly again and still again.
 Become oblivious to every name but His.
 Hear nothing else.
-Let all your thoughts become anchored on This.
-No other word we use except at the beginning, when we say today's idea but once.
-And then God's Name becomes our only thought, our only word, the only thing that occupies our minds, the only wish we have, the only sound with any meaning, and the only Name of everything that we desire to see; of everything that we would call our own.
-(W-pI.183.6:1-8).
+Let all your thoughts become anchored on this.
+No other words we use except at the beginning, when we say today’s idea but once.
+And then God’s Name becomes our only thought, our only word, the only thing that occupies our minds, the only wish we have, the only sound with any meaning, and the only Name of everything that we desire to see, of everything that we would call our own.
+(W-183.6)

 - Repeating the Name as a call for everything real and desirable

 The meaning, the feeling, you place in this Name is important (as you can see in the above quote).
 Some suggestions about that: